AUTOMATIC1111/stable-diffusion-webui/Features.md

 PNG chunk info, for example: https://www.nayuki.io/page/png-file-chunk-inspector

 # Settings
-A tab with settings, allowing you to use UI to edit more than half of parameters that previously were commandline.
+A tab with settings, allows you to use UI to edit more than half of parameters that previously were commandline.
 Settings are saved to config.js file.
 Settings that remain as commandline options are ones that are required at startup.

 # Filenames format
 The `Images filename pattern` field in the Settings tab allows customization of generated txt2img and img2img images filenames.
-This pattern defines the generation parameters you want to include in filenames, and their order.
+This pattern defines the generation parameters you want to include in filenames and their order.
 The supported tags are:

 `[steps], [cfg], [prompt], [prompt_spaces], [width], [height], [sampler], [seed], [model_hash], [prompt_words], [date], [model_hash].`